intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 **Checkpoint Requirements**

 IPEX now only supports some certain cases.
-Weights must be N by K and per-channel asymmetrically quantized (group size = -1) to UINT4 and then compressed along K axis to `torch.int32`.
+Weights must be N by K and asymmetrically quantized to UINT4 and then compressed along K axis to `torch.int32`.
 Data type of scales can be any floating point types.
-Shape of scales should be [N] or with additional dimensions whose length is 1, e.g., [N, 1] or [1, N].
+Shape of scales should be [N, number_of_groups] or with additional dimensions whose length is 1.
 Zero points should have the same shape as scales and stored as `torch.int32` but the true data type is UINT4.
 Bias is optional in the `state_dict` (checkpoint).
 If it is present, we read bias in the `state_dict`.
 Otherwise we read bias from the original model.
 Bias is `None` if it cannot be found in both cases.

 ## Accuracy test: